This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Osgood-Schlatter disease is an inflammation of the bony outgrowth on the shinbone just below the knee.
+Osgood-Schlatter disease is inflammation of the bony outgrowth on the shinbone just below the knee.
 It is caused by strain on the tendon that connects the thigh muscle to the shinbone.
-Osgood-Schlatter disease usually occurs during growth spurts in children 8 to 16 years old.
-Your child is more likely to get Osgood-Schlatter disease if he plays sports with running and jumping.
+Osgood-Schlatter disease usually affects boys from 10 to 18 years old.
+It also usually affects girls from 8 to 14 years old.
+Your child is more likely to get Osgood-Schlatter disease if he or she plays sports with jumping and pivoting.
+Examples of these sports include volleyball, basketball, hockey, soccer, skating, and gymnastics.
+Osgood-Schlatter disease usually heals on its own within 2 years of the bones maturing.

-- NSAIDs help decrease swelling and pain.
+- NSAIDs , such as ibuprofen, help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If your child takes blood thinner medicine, always ask your child's healthcare provider if NSAIDs are safe for him.
+If your child takes blood thinner medicine, always ask your child's healthcare provider if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.

-- Prescription pain medication may be given in severe cases.
+- Prescription pain medicine may be given in severe cases.
 Ask your child's healthcare provider how your child can take this medicine safely.

 Your child may need to see an orthopedic specialist if the pain or swelling becomes worse.
 Write down your questions so you remember to ask them during your child's visits.